-The possibility of divorce is something that you may want to prepare for, before you get married in the first place.
+The possibility of divorce is something for which you may want to prepare before you get married in the first place.
 There are things that can make the divorce process easier and more efficient, should it come to that.
 For some couples, signing a premarital agreement that will control much of their divorce is a prudent choice.

 A premarital agreement, also known as a premarital agreement, prenuptial agreement, or a prenup, can prepare and protect your support, property and other interests in the event that your marriage ends in divorce.
 At the Law Offices of Evan Braunstein, our Playa Vista premarital agreement attorney is trained and experienced in all of the latest aspects of California premarital agreement law.
 If you are considering signing a premarital agreement, we can help.

 In the simplest terms, a premarital agreement is nothing more than a private contract that spouses can enter into before they start their marriage.
 The point of a premarital agreement is to make the divorce process, in the unfortunate event that there is one, as painless and efficient as possible.
 More specifically, prenuptial agreements are used to control divorce-related financial matters.
 Of course, prenups are not considered the most romantic thing in the world; many people have an aversion to them.
 Yet, many marital professionals do believe that a premarital agreement can be very useful in some cases.